Russo-Circassian War: Invasion of Western Circassia

-While Eastern Circassia was being occupied, Russia was also engaged in a war with the Turks (Russo-Turkish War of 1806–1812) in order to free the Black Sea from Turkish influence, and sporadic wars had also flared up with other neighbours.
-In western Circassia, which Russia had previously been merely foraying into, a number of tribes were dominant; the Besleneys, Abadzekhs, Ubykhs, Shapsughs, Hatuqwai and Natukhaj, portrayed by Russian propaganda as savages in a possible attempt to curry favour from the international community.
+While Eastern Circassia was being occupied, Russia was also engaged in sporadic wars with its other neighbors, including a war with the Turks (Russo-Turkish War of 1806–1812) to free the Black Sea from Turkish influence.
+In Western Circassia, which Russia had previously been merely foraying into, a number of tribes were dominant—including the Besleneys, Abzakhss, Ubykhs, Shapsugs, Hatuqway, and Natukhajs—which Russian propaganda portrayed as savages in a possible attempt to curry favour from the international community.
 Russian and Circassian forces clashed repeatedly, particularly on the Kuban plains, where cavalry from both sides could manoeuvre freely.

 Trade with Circassia could not be prevented, however, and both the Turkish and the English supplied Circassia with firearms and ammunition with which to fight the Russians.
-England also supplied several advisors, while Turkey attempted to persuade Circassia to start a Holy War (Jihad), which would draw support from other nations.
+In 1830 alone, up to 200 Turkish and British ships arrived and delivered military aid to the shores of Circassia.
+England also supplied several advisors, while Turkey attempted to persuade Circassia to start a holy war, which would draw support from other nations.

-In only one year, 1830, arrived up to 200 Turkish and British ships delivering military aid to the shores of Circassia.

 Rise of Jembulat Boletoqo

-Meanwhile, Circassian commander, Jembulat Boletoqo, was leading his cavalry force into Russian territory.
-Only one Cossack regiment decided to fight the rising Circassian army on 23 October at the village of Sabl on the Barsukly River.
-Jembulat's forces surrounded the Cossacks and killed all of them in a saber attack.
+Meanwhile, the Circassian commander Jembulat Boletoqo led his cavalry force into Russian territory.
+On 23 October, only one Cossack regiment decided to fight the rising Circassian army at the village of Sabl on the Barsukly River.
+Boletoqo's forces surrounded the Cossacks and killed all of them in a saber attack.

-In April 1823, Boletoqo and his forces along with Circassian lord Skhum's army attacked the Russian line.
+In April 1823, Boletoqo and his forces along with the army of the Circassian lord Skhum attacked the Russian line.
 Lord Skhum was wounded in the cheek by a spear on each side and by a bullet around the spine.
-The Russians withdrew and left more than 20 prisoners to the Circassians.
-In May of the same year, the Circassians burned a large Russian fortress in Kruglolesskoe.

-In 1823, Under the leadership of Boletoqo, Circassian cavalry headed for Russian camps.
+The Russians withdrew and left more than twenty prisoners to the Circassians.
+In May, the Circassians burned a large Russian fortress in Kruglolesskoe.
+Under the leadership of Boletoqo, Circassian cavalry headed for Russian camps.
 Half of the detachment consisted of Kabardians who fled Kabardia to continue fighting.
 Multiple Cossack armies were defeated by this detachment.
-Later in 1823, 30 Circassian regional leaders gathered in the village of Boletoqo behind the Belaya River.
-A plan was made to re-take Kabardia from the Russians.
+Later that year, thirty Circassian regional leaders gathered in the village of Boletoqo behind the Belaya River.
+A plan was made to retake Kabardia from the Russians.
 In 1832, Boletoqo tried to implement this plan, but failed.

-In February 1824, the Russian army led by General Vlasov attacked the Circassian villages of Jambut, Aslan, Morza, and Tsab Dadhika and completely destroyed them, along with the inhabitants, despite the villages being loyal to the Russian Empire.
+In February 1824, the Russian army led by General Vlasov attacked the Circassian villages of Jambut, Aslan, Morza, and Tsab Dadhika and completely destroyed them, along with their inhabitants, despite the villages being loyal to the Russian Empire.

 In the summer of 1825, Russian forces carried out several military operations.
-In 18 August, a group of Russian officers commanded by General Veliaminov burned the residency of Hajji Tlam, one of the elderly supporters of the Circassian resistance in Abadzekh, and killed his entire family.
+On 18 August, a group of Russian officers commanded by General Veliaminov burned the residency of Hajji Tlam, one of the elderly supporters of the Circassian resistance in Abadzekh, and killed his entire family.
 The village was alarmed and Circassian men and women took up arms and attacked the Russian soldiers who caused the killing.
-Before the Russians had time to retreat, they were completely destroyed by the attack from the Circassians.
+Before the Russians had time to retreat, they were completely destroyed by the Circassian counterattack.